dennis-jung/ggj2025/README.md

 ## To Do List
 ### Bubbles
-- Change soap bubble movement from linear to ease out
+- :white_check_mark: ~~Change soap bubble movement from linear to ease out~~
+- Animate bubbles so they hover up and down lightly after position is reached
 - Check feasibility of using a soap bubble shader